rohanrao619/Twitter_Sentiment_Analysis/README.md

 ### GloVe Word Embeddings

 Model_2 uses pre-trained 100 Dimensional GloVe (Global Vectors for Word Representation) word embeddings to represent tokens of the vocabulary.
 This injects extra information that is external to the dataset, helping the model to understand relative meanings of different tokens, thus making the model generalize better.
-Model_1, on the other hand, uses 100 Dimensional random Encodings to represent tokens of the vocabulary, making it hard for the model to find relationship between different tokens.
+Model_1, on the other hand, uses 100 Dimensional random Encodings to represent tokens of the vocabulary, making it hard for the model to find a relationship between different tokens.

 ### Results

-Both Model_1 and Model_2 were trained using Adam Optimizer with a learning rate of 0.001 and mini-batch size of 1024 for 15 epochs.
+Both Model_1 and Model_2 were trained using Adam Optimizer with a learning rate of 0.001 and a mini-batch size of 1024 for 15 epochs.
 The same Training and Validation sets were used for both the models.
 Following results were observed at the end of 15th epoch :

 |![](Results/Training_Loss.png)|![](Results/Validation_Loss.png)|
 |:--:|:--:|